PhoebeIvana/cloud20-uas/README.md

 ![Image](https://github.com/user-attachments/assets/afe3c196-74ef-4e83-a311-12d83f638c78)

-The VLAN range defines the range of VLAN IDs that can be used for isolating guest network traffic.
+The range of VLAN IDs that can be utilized to isolate network traffic from guests is specified by the VLAN range.
-Each guest network can be assigned a unique VLAN ID to maintain traffic separation and improve security.
+To keep traffic separate and boost security, each guest network can be given its own VLAN ID.

 - **VLAN Range**: `3300-3399`

 #### Cluster Configuration
-A cluster is a group of hosts that use the same hypervisor and share access to primary storage.
+A cluster is a collection of hosts that share access to primary storage and run the same hypervisor.

 ![Image](https://github.com/user-attachments/assets/5c593c93-f912-414c-8284-a65c4fb3a520)

 - **Cluster Name**: `cluster-20`

 #### Add Host
-A host is a physical machine that runs the virtual machines.
+The actual device that powers the virtual computers is called a host.

 ![Image](https://github.com/user-attachments/assets/e498c962-3e20-4142-bf18-c20e8b65a890)